TheRacetrack/racetrack/docs/deployment/standalone-host.md

 ```
 Follow the installation steps.
 Shortly after, your Racetrack instance will be ready.

+### Notes
-Pay attention to the output.
-The installer will generate unique passwords for your setup
+- Pay attention to the output.
+The installer will generate unique passwords for your setup,
-and you'll get the Dashboard address and superuser credentials.
+  you'll be provided with the Dashboard address and superuser credentials.
+- Set the environment variable `export RT_NON_INTERACTIVE=1`
+  to skip answering installer's questions and go with the defaults.
+- Edit or remove local setup configuration at `setup.json`
+  and run installer again to reconfigure installation steps.
+- You can use locally installed `racetrack` CLI client after activating venv: `. venv/bin/activate`.
+  It's already logged in and has remote address configured.

-## Administering
+## Manage
-Take a look at `Makefile` created by the installer.
-There's a few useful steps:
+`Makefile` (created by the installer) contains a few useful commands:

-`make clean` to shut down and clean up the Racetrack.
+- `make down` to stop the Racetrack.
-`make up` to start it up again or upgrade to the latest version.
+- `make up` to start it up again or upgrade to the latest version.
+- `make clean` to shut down and clean up the Racetrack.